 Please note: The UCSF Graduate Medical Education website has a tremendous amount of useful information in addition to what's listed below.

-All residents receive a housing allowance of $833.33/month in addition to salary to off-set housing costs.
+All residents receive a housing allowance of $916.67/month to off-set housing costs.

 All residents receive full benefits, including health insurance (medical, dental, and vision) for residents and their dependents, life insurance, AD& D, and long-term disability insurance.

 While at Zuckerberg San Francisco General Hospital and Trauma Center during the first year, residents are eligible for up to $200 in reimbursement for educational expenses, such as books.

 Residents are entitled to 20 days per academic year of vacation leave and also have up to 12 days per academic year of sick leave for personal illness or disability.
 [Service requirements limit the amount of vacation leave that can be taken at one time.]

 In addition, first- and second-year residents can have up to three days per academic year of educational leave if they are presenting a poster, a workshop or a talk at a professional meeting, or are members of an official committee of a professional organization.
 Third- and fourth-year residents can have up to five days of educational leave to attend a professional meeting and do not need to be presenting or on an official committee.

 UCSF is obligated by the California Tort Claims Act to defend house staff against any liability or malpractice claim arising out of the house staff members’ act or omissions within the scope of university duties.
 Professional liability insurance coverage is maintained to meet such obligations.